kailIII/restaurant-1/README.md

                                  restaurant

 To work with project i recommend to import db from root dir.
-Project is already configured to work with mysql from xampp.
+Project is already configured to work with mariadb from xampp.
 You can find db configuration inside hibernate.cfg.xml and SecurityConfig class.
+Tested with windows 10, jdk 1.8.0_102, mariadb 10.1.16-MariaDB.

 features
 ===========